cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 Example: an image dataset annotation, image order is not important.
 Here you can use both options.
 You can choose Ground Truth for better flexibility in validation.
-This way, you will have the full control of validation frames in the task, annotations options won't be limited, and the regular jobs will not be affected in any way.
+This way, you will have the full control of validation frames in the task, annotation options won't be limited, and the regular jobs will not be affected in any way.
 However, if you have a limited budget for the validation (for instance, you have only a small number of validation frames) or you want to allow more scalability (with this approach the number of validation frames doesn't depend on